Dumb-Utility/UnnamedHub/README.md

 # Installation

-UnnamedHub isn't an external application and only require to have an executor (Synapse x for example) and a brain.
+UnnamedHub isn't an external application and only require to have an executor (Synapse X for example) and a brain.

 The proccess is simple:
 Copy and paste this script into your executor and execute it.